 – the expected out-of-pocket cost

 Consider using this printable list of oncology visit questions.

-Now let’s get back to instances where the expected outcome of medical treatment is success, perhaps 35%, 50% or 85% of the time.
-What else should you do?
-Well, assuming this is the best plan you’ve found, and you’re committed to it: control what you can.
-Raise your personal odds of success as close to 100% as possible.
+Fortunately, there are instances where the expected outcome of medical treatment is success, perhaps 35%, 50% or 85% of the time.
+I suggest raising your personal odds of success as close to 100% as possible.
 How?

 For that, I humbly yet highly recommend working with a coach.
 Which brings us to Step 4.